Long-distance trail: Cross-continent trails

-The European long-distance paths (E-paths) traverse Europe, passing through many different countries.
+The European long-distance paths (E-paths) traverse Europe, passing through many countries.

 Among the longest are European walking route E8 and the Iron Curtain Trail (also known as EuroVelo 13).
 The latter is a partially complete long-distance cycling route which will run along the entire length of the former Iron Curtain.
 During the period of the Cold War (c.
 1947–1991), the Iron Curtain delineated the border between the Communist East and the capitalist West.